 Green Bank is a welcoming, creative, and tight-knit community.
-Green Bank is an attractive location for independent research Our award winning staff come from the surrounding area, experiments, and serves as the field station for several across the country, and around the world, and are proud to call university-based research teams. this place home.
+Our award winning staff come from the surrounding area, across the country, and around the world, and are proud to call this place home.

 Image right: the Green Bank Telescope Diffuse Ionized Gas Survey (GDIGS) is a large ongoing survey to map radio recombination line emission from diffuse ionized gas in the Galactic plane.
 This GDIGS map shows ionized gas near the giant star-forming region W43.
 NSF/GBO/P.Vosteen